n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 The `blws` feature replaces below-base-consonant glyphs with special presentation forms.
-This usually includes replacing base consonants that are adjacent to below-base-consonant forms like "Raphala" or "Baphala" with contextual ligatures.
+This usually includes replacing base consonants that are adjacent to the below-base-consonant form of "La" with contextual ligatures.

 The `psts` feature replaces post-base-consonant glyphs with special presentation forms.
 This usually includes replacing right-side